18 Clever Uses for Milk (Besides Drinking It)

 Try using a cup full of milk next time you’ve got a few of those large, hard-to-swallow pills.
 Drinking milk before and with the pills will help to coat your throat and protect your stomach lining.
 While many prescriptions recommend taking pills with either a full stomach or a full glass of milk, the benefits can be extended to most types of pills as long as there isn’t a warning about a potentially negative interaction.
 Drinking milk is a given for us humans, but can our feline friends drink milk, too?

 Willie B. Thomas/Getty ImagesTo make sure you remove every last smidge of makeup without stripping your skin, try a milk-based makeup remover.
 Mix warm water and powdered milk to remove makeup just like the department store “milky” lathers.
 Your clean and moisturized skin will thank you.
-Check out these other makeup tips to totally makeover your routine.

 Next time you’re faced with a tough callus, try using milk to soften it before the expensive drug store alternatives.
 Just soak a cotton ball or round in milk and apply it straight to the callus to soften and moisturize the surrounding area.
-Milk isn’t the only food that serves as a skincare miracle—check out these 6 foods for better skin.

 Fight the burn